top of page

 Costs for knotweed removal are subject to a number of factors.
 For example; the area of land to be treated and the location or intended use of land, the maturity of growth and the length of time available for removal.

-In most cases, simple herbicide or electrical treatments can be used to resolve knotweed problems.
+In most cases, herbicide treatments can be used to resolve knotweed problems.
 In the event of land being used for development, excavation may be required.

-Solutions range from full excavation and disposal, electrolyte or chemical treatment to partial excavation and use of root barrier membranes.
+Solutions range from full excavation and disposal and chemical treatment plans to partial excavation, soil screening, cell burial, bunds and use of root barrier membranes.
 A rough outline of costs is provided in the table below.

 Chemical Treatment - treatment period - 24-48 months